Find The Best AC Replacement Contractors in UK

 Condenser

-A key component of an air conditioner located in the outdoor unit that releases heat from the refrigerant to the outside air, changing its state.
+The condenser located in the outdoor unit that releases the absorbed heat from the refrigerant outdoors, changing its state.

 Evaporator Coil